 This condition occurs when the surface-covering cartilage (that cushions the joint) erodes and exposes bone.
 There is inflammation combined with loose fragments and pain.
 For mild to moderate cartilage loss, therapy and anti-inflammatory medications can be helpful.

 If none of these treatments are effective, surgery is the last resort.
-For younger, active patients with arthritis on the inner side of the knee, I suggest a shin bone re-alignment procedure.
-This attempts to move weight bearing from poor cartilage to an area with healthy cartilage.
-For a less active patient, knee replacement is the best option.
+For younger, active patients with arthritis only on the inner side of the knee, I sometimes suggest a partial knee replacement.
+For more extensive arthritis, total knee replacement is typically the best option.
+I now offer uncemented total knee arthroplasty which avoids the use of bone cement which can potentially decrease the stress of surgery on the body and hopefully lead to better longevity of the implants.Total Knee Replacement Rehab

 Thigh pain in surfers can be from a pinched nerve.